 There seems to be a bit of silent revolution sweeping the Internet right now being that of information association – web portals are springing up which allow you to upload various content and categorise it according to keyword tags as well as others which allow you to carry out visual query’s on data scraped together from a variety of different sources.
 It’s all very cool until you realise just how much information there actually is out there now – more than it’s worth thinking about!
 Recently I’ve noticed a growing number of small online visualisation tools which allow you to carry out dynamic queries on this data – some of it’s purely for fun, while others have serious objectives.
 Below I’ve gathered together and listed some of my favourites:

 GoogleBrowser builds up a graph of related pages to the URL you enter by retrieving similar-page results from Google.
-Interesting (and sometimes worrying!) to see what Google things is a similar page to your own!
-A bit memory/cpu intensive but give it time and it eventually settles down.
+Interesting (and sometimes worrying!) to see what Google thinks is a similar page to your own!
+A bit memory/CPU intensive but give it time and it eventually settles down.

 Uses info from Amazon to map associations between music and movies.
 It can help you find stuff you might like based on your current tastes, as well as showing just how narrow (or wide) your tastes actually are!
 Pretty clever, good for market trend analysis I would imagine.